 Kauai’s electrical grid surges affect the life span of our computers, appliances, and other electronic equipment.
 Power surges can also completely roast the internal electronic parts during a storm or utility fault.

-What you need: Installing a whole house surge protector by a licensed electrician will greatly decrease the risk of power surge destruction.
+A whole house surge protector installed by a licensed electrician will greatly decrease the risk of power surge destruction.

 Guarding against surges requires a two-pronged approach: a whole-house suppressor to tame the big, dangerous power spikes and an individual circuit (or “plug-in”) surge suppressor for vulnerable appliances and electronic devices.
 Both types essentially act like pressure-relief valves.
 Normally they just sit there, allowing electric current to flow through them.
 But with higher-than-normal voltage, the devices instantly divert excess voltage to the ground wire.
 (The best ones react in less than a nanosecond.)
 As soon as voltage levels return to normal, the flow of electricity is restored, unless the surge was big enough to melt the fuse built into some units.

 Typically, whole-house suppressors are hard-wired to the service panel, a process that takes a licensed electrician about two hours.
 Whole-house systems should be rated to stop a 40,000-amp surge, at minimum.
 Features to look for include thermal fuses, and lights or alarms that indicate when a device has taken a hit.
 Protection for an average house with 200-amp service will run about $500 — including a couple of hours of an electrician’s labor.
 Separate but smaller whole-house units are recommended for the phone and cable lines.
 These protect fax and answering machines, televisions, and modems.